 If there is a particular area of Judaism you find very challenging, speak to your rabbi about how to fulfill the law as best you can.
 Always remember that the Torah, “Its ways are ways of pleasantness…(Proverbs 3:17)” If you find an observance burdensome or overwhelming, that is a sign to talk to your rabbi about how to recapture the pleasantness that is innate to Jewish practice.

 A factor which can make it difficult to tap into the pleasantness of Judaism is when one struggles with a mental health condition, such as depression, anxiety or OCD.
 At times, this can make being observant seem very challenging.
 If this is your situation, talk to a rabbi to help you tease apart what are religious issues and what are mental health issues which need to be addressed separately with professional help.

 Diagnostic questions: Do I have a rabbi I can ask religious questions to?
-Do I have a spiritual mentor I admire and I can consult with?
 If not, who are some possibilities?
+Do I have a psychological issue that may be impacting my commitment to Judaism?
+If yes, how can I address it?

 7. Stay away from temptation.
 When we are vigilant and stay away from temptation, we are usually able to refrain from sin.
 For how to avoid temptations in the area of immorality, see, “4 Ways to Safeguard Your Moral Purity.”